Skip to main

 The McDaniel Commitment—a series of opportunities guaranteed to all students—provides enhanced mentoring and coaching, and ensures every undergraduate student completes at least two meaningful experiential learning opportunities.

-Meet Our Students Class of 2019: Rodney Fisher Jr. Get to Know a Green Terror
+Meet a Sociology Alum Class of 2023: Alexis Dudley Get to Know a Green Terror